Aly024/beecrowd_beginner_python3/README.md

 # beecrowd_beginner_python3
-This repository contains the solution to the problems of beginner level in python3 of beecrowd
+This repository contains the solution to the problems of beginner level in python3 of Beecrowd formerly know as URI Judge

 Github repository: https://github.com/Aly024/beecrowd_beginner_python3